StemhubSmarthome/codesmine-docs-en/docs/smartcity/chapter3.md

 ![auto_fit](images/Ch3/Ch3_hardware.png)<P>

+*Pull the buzzer switch 'up' to disconnect the buzzer in this execrise*

 <span id="subtitle">Step 1: Connect WiFI</span><BR><P>
 Before we try to use WiFi Control function, we need to connect to the network, we have already know how to connect to the WiFi on the first chapter.